maeddes/hft-24-winter/README.md

 4. What is the CNCF, and why is it important in the context of cloud-native technologies?
 #### For later:
 5. How does Kubernetes help in managing containerized applications in cloud-native environments?
-6. What is eBPF, and what advantages does it provide in terms of system monitoring and security?
-7. Explain the role of OpenTelemetry in modern cloud systems.
-How does it contribute to observability?

 ---